 Drinking water and electricity are essential commodities that are becoming more precious.
-Managing forecasted volatility and scarcity, climate impacts, and the increasing occurrence and threats of disruptive events will drive EWEB strategy for the next few decades.
-With the goal of sustaining safe, reliable, affordable, and environmentally responsible drinking water and electricity services, the most immediate challenge facing EWEB is effectively planning and operating in a turbulent environment, including a changing climate, new technology, developing markets, political and regulatory flux, natural and human threats, and evolving diverse community expectations.
+Managing forecasted volatility and scarcity, climate impacts, and the increasing occurrence and threats of both discrete and gradual disruptive events will drive EWEB strategy for the next few decades.
+With the goal of sustaining the delivery of safe, reliable, affordable, and environmentally responsible drinking water and electricity-services, the most immediate challenge facing EWEB is effectively planning and operating in a turbulent environment, including a changing climate, new technology, developing markets, political and regulatory flux, natural and human threats, and evolving diverse community expectations.